Suicide Prevention & Warning Signs

 Suicide Warning Signs

-People who kill themselves exhibit one or more warning signs, either through what they say or do.
+People who die by suicide exhibit one or more warning signs, either through what they say or do.
 The more warning signs, the greater the risk.
-The American Foundation for Suicide Prevention offers the following helpful guide.
+Read this helpful guide from our partner The American Foundation for Suicide Prevention (AFSP).

 What to Watch For if You Feel Someone is at Risk: